photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 12-03.md

 Town called Bottomhill

-Robbin encouraged to be a word man (focus on booty)
+Robbin encouraged to be a word man (focus on booty)]

+Pick back up the next morning, be ready for going into the underdark